ministryofjustice/hmpps-jobs-board-integration-api/README.md

 docker compose pull && docker compose up --scale hmpps-jobs-board-integration-api=0 -d
 ```

-will just start a docker instance of HMPPS Auth and `localstack`.
+will just start a docker instance of HMPPS Auth, `PostgreSQL` database, and `localstack`.
 The application should then be started with a `dev` or `local` active profile
 in Intellij.
 * supply required env var, e.g.
   * `spring.profiles.active`=`dev`